a-r-d/a-r-d.github.io/_posts/2020-05-27-our-broken-economy.markdown

 1. Paying for tuition
 2. Buying a car
 3. Buying a home
+4. Repairing your home
-4. Starting a business
+5. Starting a business
-5. Expanding a business
+6. Expanding a business

 The list goes on.

-Essentially all of this debt makes our economy grow faster and it can be good.
+Essentially all of this debt [makes our economy grow faster and it can be good](https://academic.oup.com/qje/article-abstract/108/3/717/1881857?redirectedFrom=PDF).
 Credit is a useful tool.
 You don't need to wait 10 years to save to buy a home, you can buy it now on credit.
 People who want to get an advanced education can do it even if their families don't have money.
 If you don't have the money to start a new business a bank might lend it to you.

 ## But what happens when there is too much debt?

 Ah, well here is the rub.
-If you get too much debt built up in the system it can be difficult to add more and then growth slows.
+If you get too much debt built up in the system it can be [difficult to add more and then growth slows](https://en.wikipedia.org/wiki/Debt_deflation).

 This means everyone is tapped out effectively and just using their cashflow to pay down debt they have accrued.